buddycloud/buddycloud-server-java/README.md

 [![Build Status](https://travis-ci.org/buddycloud/buddycloud-server-java.png?branch=master)](https://travis-ci.org/buddycloud/buddycloud-server-java)

+## Coding Standards

+Checkstyle is used to confirm the preferred coding standards are used, these are based loosely on Google's OS Java guidelines.
+There is support in maven, the build should fail on the introduction of errors and there is also support for automated formatting in Eclipse.
+To setup do the following -

+* Navigate to Eclipse->Preferences->Java ->Code Style->Formatter
+* Select 'import' and there is a file named 'eclipse_formatter.xml' in src/main/resources.
+* Import and set it as the active profile

+N.B.
+Its also worth setting up the hooks that allow for formatting and organising of imports on save, to do this

+* Navigate to Eclipse->Preferences->Java->Code Style->Save Actions
+* Select 'Format All Lines' and 'Organize Imports'

 ## Database install

 The java server purposefully uses the same database schema as the buddycloud node.js server.
 See here for database installation instructions https://github.com/buddycloud/buddycloud-server/tree/develop/postgres.